Table of Contents

 Take a Closer Look

-Poor spelling and grammar errors in emails and other messages are always a red flag, so get into the habit of looking closely at the text of emails that contain links.
+Poor spelling and grammar errors in emails and other messages are always a red flag for a phishing attempt, so get into the habit of looking closely at the text of emails that contain links.
 Hover over any links before clicking them to see where they really lead.

 It’s also a good idea to develop the habit of never clicking a link from an email.
 Avoid clicking links or dialing telephone numbers that request personal information, credit card numbers, or account passwords.
 Instead, go to the page from a bookmark in your browser, or look up the address in an internet search engine.
 Similarly, always double-check any phone number you’re asked to call either through a web search or looking at your previous correspondence.